 - Mahou Sensei Negima! does this sometimes.
 Notably, there is a full chapter of conversation between Asuna and Setsuna, during which they are getting dressed for their upcoming battle.
 The conversation is apparently so engrossing that they don't realize how they are dressing until finished.

 - There is also the incident where a demon appears on campus and kidnaps Asuna.
 When Negi goes to rescue her, she's inexplicably wearing fancy lingerie.
-The demon explains that it helps complete the Distressed Damsel look.
+The demon explains that it helps complete the Damsel in Distress look.

 - It also seemed to have magically enhanced her bust, which the demon was gesturing towards as he made the comment.